Elvis-aws/Dev-Assoc-AWS/6-STORAGE SERVICES/Object Storage/S3 Service/s3-acl.md

 - It defines which AWS accounts or groups are granted access and the type of access
 - When a request is received against a resource, Amazon S3 checks the corresponding ACL to verify that the requester has the necessary access permissions
+# ACL Object Ownership
-- S3 Object Ownership is an Amazon S3 bucket-level setting that you can use to both control ownership of the objects that are uploaded to your bucket and to disable or enable ACLs
+- It is an Amazon S3 bucket-level setting that you can use to both control ownership of the objects that are uploaded to your bucket and to disable or enable ACLs
-- By default, Object Ownership is set to the bucket owner enforced setting, and all ACLs are disabled
+- By default, it is set to the bucket owner enforced setting, and all ACLs are disabled
 - When ACLs are disabled, the bucket owner owns all the objects in the bucket and manages access to them exclusively by using access-management policies
 - A majority of modern use cases in Amazon S3 no longer require the use of ACLs